Safety

 Mountain Lion Country

-Few people ever see these elusive animals in the wild.
-However, mountain lions (also known as puma, panther, and wildcat) have occasionally been known to attack people and pets.
+Few visitors ever encounter a mountain lion (also known as puma, panther, or wildcat) in the wild, but these elusive animals have occasionally been known to attack people and pets.
+When venturing into mountain lion territory, taking precautions can help you stay safe:

 1. Avoid hiking alone.

-2. Don't run, running may stimulate the lion’s instinct to chase.
+2. Do not run, as running may trigger the lion’s instinct to chase.

 3. Watch children closely, and never let them run ahead of you on the trail.

-If you encounter a mountain lion, try these behaviors to convince the lion you are not prey and may be dangerous yourself:
+If you encounter a mountain lion, follow these behaviors to signal that you are not prey and that you may be dangerous to the lion:

 1. Face the lion and stand upright.